openethereum/openethereum.github.io/Wallet-Remote-Access.md

 ## Directly exposing to external connections

-This method is the least secure, but doesn't require SSH tunnels.
-It exposes your node RPC to external connections and if you really need to use it we highly advise you to configure very strict firewall rules and use it read-only, otherwise your password are being sent unencrypted over the network.
+This method is the least secure but doesn't require SSH tunnels.
+It exposes your node RPC to external connections and if you really need to use it we highly advise you to configure very strict firewall rules and use it read-only, otherwise, your password is being sent unencrypted over the network.
 This method is not recommended in general anyway, be warned.

 1. Make sure the time is exact on the Host (Node) and the Client (Browser).
 1. Figure out interface address you will use to access the Wallet-IP of the server (if you want the Wallet to be available on multiple interfaces see the note below)